aiko-tanaka/Grammar-Dictionaries/README.md

 * **DOJG** - the first dict I made.
 Its entries aren't complete since I made this dict from the itazuraneko anki deck (as opposed to web scraping, which i used on the other dicts).
 I manually removed some entries which I thought were too easy and might simply clog your yomichan search results; Incomplete readings; no external links
 * **Donna Toki** - non-clickable external links
 * **Nihongo Kyoushi** - I used a different web scraping script here (as opposed to Nihongo no sensei), as a result some of the entries might have missing examples sentences, but whatever, just click the links; clickable links
-* **Nihongo no sensei** - most complete of the four with the best formatting; clickable links; I also suggest you download a few of shoui's chinese dicts just for this specific dict because its `意味` section is in chinese
+* **Nihongo no sensei** - most complete of the 5 with the best formatting; clickable links; I also suggest you download a few of shoui's chinese dicts just for this specific dict because its `意味` section is in chinese
+* **E de wakaru** - really good example sentences because most of the time they rephrase sentences so you can better understand them (my second most preferred grammar dict next to nihongo kyoushi)

 ## How to use